top of page

 • European Health Insurance Card (EHIC) or equivalent travel insurance is essential.

-• Apply for vignettes if travelling through Austria or Switzerland and clean air zones in Germany and France.
+• Apply for vignettes if traveling through Austria or Switzerland and clean air zones in Germany and France.

 Pack an emergency kit including a first aid kit, reflective jackets, warning triangles, and spare bulbs, as these are mandatory in many European countries.
-Also consider if you are required to carry snow chains or similar depending on the time of year and the countries you are travelling through.
+Also, consider if you are required to carry snow chains or similar depending on the time of year and the countries you are traveling through.

 Highlights of the Drive Through Europe